 Grab that low-hanging fruit!

-Whether you're working on your first-ever large-scale workflow automation project or you've just started another for a new set of stakeholders, it will benefit you to focus on a few quick wins before delivering a large-scale process implementation.
+Whether you're working on your first-ever large-scale workflow automation software project or you've just started another for a new set of stakeholders, it will benefit you to focus on a few quick wins before delivering a large-scale process implementation.
 The reasons for this are numerous and the benefits can be significant.

-Why Are Quick Workflow Wins Important?
+Why Are Quick Workflow Wins Important to Your Success?

 A few reasons why quick wins make sense, especially when there's a complex, long-term project ahead.